FreeBMD : Transcribers' Knowledge BaseWe have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 #COMMENT Surname has alternative name CHAPMAN

-BONUS alias CHAPMAN,John,Marylebone,1a,521should be transcribed as
+BONUS or CHAPMAN,John,Marylebone,1a,521should be transcribed as

-BONUS,John,Marylebone,1a,521 #COMMENT(2) entry reads BONUS alias CHAPMAN for surname CHAPMAN,John,Marylebone,1a,521
+BONUS,John,Marylebone,1a,521 #COMMENT(2) entry reads BONUS or CHAPMAN for surname CHAPMAN,John,Marylebone,1a,521or, in Births,

 So, in general, the comment should read:

-volume or page number.
+or page number

 If there are more than two names, enter one record for each and put in one

-comment covering all the names, e.g. #COMMENT(3) after the
+comment covering all the names, e.g. #COMMENT(3)

 first of three entries.